 Tests may include:

 - Magnetic resonance imaging (MRI).
 An MRI uses powerful magnets and radio waves to create detailed images of your brain.
-Your doctor may inject a dye into a blood vessel to view your arteries and veins and highlight blood circulation (magnetic resonance angiography).
-If available, your doctor may recommend a type of imaging that can measure the amount of blood passing through the vessels (perfusion MRI).
+Your doctor may inject a dye into a blood vessel to view your arteries and veins and highlight blood circulation (magnetic resonance angiogram).
+Your doctor may recommend a perfusion MRI if available.
+This type of imaging can measure the amount of blood passing through the vessels.

 - Computerized tomography (CT) scan.
 A CT scan uses a series of X-rays to create a detailed image of your brain.
 Your doctor may inject a dye into a blood vessel to highlight blood flow in your arteries and veins (CT angiogram).